 Context

-Overhauling an automotive giant’s ad analytics platform
+Overhauling Mercedes-Benz’s ad analytics platform

 Problem